chathu-weerasena/chathu-weerasena/README.md

-## Hello!
-I am Chathurika almost all of the time goes as Chathu.  😁😁😁
+### Hello!
+I am Chathurika, almost all of the time goes as Chathu.  😁😁😁

 ### About me 🇱🇰 🇱🇰

--   I’m Chathurika Weerasena.
-Originally from Sri Lanka and living in The Netherlands for 6 years now.
-I'm a Full Stack Web Developer and a Management Information Systems Graduate.
-I'm making my journey combining my tech skills and management skills.
+I’m originally from Sri Lanka.
+I live in The Netherlands and currently graduated as a Full Stack Developer from Codaisseur Academy.I have a Bachelor degree in Management Information Systems, and I have worked as a Business Analyst for few years.
+Then I decided to pursue my work towards my own business.
+I did operated a Sri Lankan Cuisine based home kitchen very passonately before the pandemic.
+In year 2022, I decidec to upskill my Information Technology knowledge with Software Development technologies.
+I am currently waiting for my opportinity to take the first step as a developer.

 Learning new technologieas and experimenting.